airsus/automagic/README.md

 5. Repeat steps 3 and 4 until all data is rated.
    * NOTE: You can not close the main gui window during the preprocessing.
 If you wish to stop the preprocessing at any time, you can use `CTRL-C`.
 In this case, or if by any other reason the preprocessing is stopped before being completely finished, all preprocessed files to that moment will be saved, and you can resume the preprocessing only for the files which are not preprocessed yet.
 After having used `CTRL-C`, please load your project from the main gui, by reselecting it from the list of existing projects.
 This will update the gui with the new preprocessed files.

-* Note:	Since synchronisation is rather basic, people should never work on the same project simultaneously.
+* Note:	Since synchronisation is rather basic, people should never work on the same project simultaneously from different devices.

 ### 2.3.
 The Project Panel